hyunkyung616/multimodal_df_detection/README.md

 # PPG and Iris Pattern Feature Analysis for Deepfake Video Detection

+This project proposes a deepfake detection model utilizing the **FaceForensics++ dataset** to analyze PPG and iris pattern features.

 ## 📃 Author's Declaration

 ''' I verify that I am the sole author of the programs contained in this archive, except where explicitly stated to the contrary.
 Hyunkyung Lee, 06 August 2025 '''